 Guide

-How to upgrade your gaming PC: parts and installation
+How to upgrade your gaming PC: parts, budget and step-by-step install

 How to choose which components to upgrade